tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 It’s made of crumbling, white brick weathered by time and lack of care.

-Its door is painted a dull, dirty grey and on top of its small structure is a steeple.
+Its door is painted a dull, dirty grey, and on top of its small structure is a steeple.
 It houses a church bell that sways gently in the breeze.

 Surrounding the church are dozens of old headstones; they jut from the ground like crooked teeth.
 The fog rests there like a blanket shielding the cemetery, protecting it.